Polinasav/rsschool-cv/cv.md

   * E-mail: polzazazazaza@gmail.com
   * Discord: Polza#0606
 ## About myself:
 My name is Polina, currently I'm working as a freelance model.
 I love to learn new things and I'm passionate about new technologist.
-I want to change my career path and I want to dedicate all my free time leaning at this course in RSSCOOL.
+I want to change my career path and I want to dedicate all my free time leaning at this course in RSSCHOOL.
 I’m drawn to the creative aspect of Front-End development.
 It gives me a chance to solve design and user interaction challenges, allowing me to merge creativity with technical skills.
 I enjoy finding solutions to create visually appealing, responsive websites that are easy to navigate.
 ## Code example:

 ```